 Collection agencies are notorious for their aggressive and often abusive collection actions which can exacerbate the emotional distress associated being buried under an avalanche of debt.
 When you are overwhelmed by financial burdens, it can adversely impact every aspect of your life including your marriage and employment relationship.
 We recognize that it can be devastating when you are unable to provide for your family’s financial needs.
-Our law firm is committed to helping families rebuild their financial future.
+Our Phoenix Chapter 7 Bankruptcy attorneys are committed to helping families rebuild their financial future.

 If you qualify for Chapter 7 bankruptcy, it provides the most extensive debt relief and can eliminate virtually all of your unsecured debt.
 Chapter 7 bankruptcy is also referred to as “liquidation bankruptcy.”
 Chapter 7 bankruptcy provides a discharge of virtually all unsecured debts including credit card debts, unsecured lines of credit, department store charge accounts, unpaid medical expenses, unpaid utility bills and other unsecured obligations.